tox-dev/tox/docs/install.rst

 You can also find tox packaged for many Linux distributions and Homebrew for macOs - usually under the name of **python-tox** or simply **tox**.
 Be aware though that there also other projects under the same name (most prominently a `secure chat client <https://tox.chat/>`_ with no affiliation to this project), so make sure you install the correct package.

-Installation of all needed Python versions
+Installation of all additional Python versions
 ------------------------------------------

 As you install tox for different projects, you may notice that it wants to run tests with different versions of Python,